Pal8304/personal-website/README.md

 Coding Profile ToDo:
 - [ ] Add graphs when hovering over the coding profile links ( image for now )
 - [ ] Fetch data from the APIs and show them in the graphs
+- [ ] Review code of profile-graph component ( very messy and vibe coded )

 Overall Portfolio ToDo:
 - [ ] Add better animations everywhere